We work on molten salt technology and the next generation of nuclear reactors to provide options for sustainable energy production.

 We have activities in the areas of molten salt chemistry, heat and mass transport, thermal-hydraulic analysis, safety analysis, code verification and validation, and engineering ethics.

-These studies have application to the thermal-hydraulic and mass transport studies for advanced Fluoride Salt-Cooled High Temperature Reactors (FHR).
-FHR is a Gen IV reactor concept that combines high temperature fluoride salt coolants with solid fuel elements containing particle encapsulated (TRISO) fuel.
+FHR combines high temperature fluoride salt coolants with solid fuel elements containing particle encapsulated (TRISO) fuel.
 The objective of the FHR technology is to be commercially competitive with natural gas plants while providing a low carbon-emission source of energy, and to achieve this with a short commercialization timeline.
 Conventional nuclear plants (and coal plants) produce heat at 400°C and below and are limited to running steam turbines with power conversion efficiencies below 34%.
 FHRs generate heat in the 600 – 700°C range, and can be coupled to commercially available gas turbines that enable combined-cycle efficiencies of 65% and above.
 Furthermore, this provides the capability of natural gas co-firing for rapid-deployment of peaking power.
 This provides a revolutionary advantage over all other nuclear reactor concepts.

-Our research activity has applications beyond the FHR including pyro-processing separations for nuclear spent fuel recycling, fusion technologies, solar thermal systems, thermal energy storage, batteries, metals production, and fluoride glasses.
+Our research activity has applications beyond the FHR and MSRs, including pyro-processing separations for the recycling of used nuclear fuel, fusion energy production, solar thermal systems, thermal energy storage, batteries, metals production, and fluoride glasses.